Bylaws

 B) Abbreviated procedure

 The purpose of this procedure is to expedite the elimination of conflicts between these bylaws and the AAUP-AFT Agreement and/or the university policies and statutes.
-It can also be used to resolve minor problems that arise in the implemen tation of provisions in these bylaws.
+It can also be used to resolve minor problems that arise in the implementation of provisions in these bylaws.

 It is the responsibility of each department member to notify the DC when possible conflicts in these bylaws are discovered.

-If the DC feels that only minor changes in the bylaws are needed, the DC shall recommend appropriate changes to the department, either in writing or at a department meeting, and shall then call for a formal vote on the proposed amendment.
+If the DC feels that only minor changes in the bylaws are needed, the DC shall recommend appropriate changes to the department, either in writing or at a department meeting and shall then call for a formal vote on the proposed amendment.
 A two-thirds majority is required for adoption.

 If the DC feels that substantive changes in the bylaws are required, the DC shall appoint a committee to study the matter and recommend needed changes.
-The committee shall distribute copies of its recommendations to all department mem bers within forty-five days of the committee selection.
+The committee shall distribute copies of its recommendations to all department members within forty-five days of the committee selection.
 From this point on, the regular procedure for amendments shall be followed.
-If the amendment fails, the committee or another similar committee must prepare new recommendations for departmental consideration within thirty days.
+If the amendment fails, the committee or another similar committee must prepare new recommendations for departmental consideration within 30 days.
 This process must be repeated until the conflicts are resolved.
 The committee may petition the DC for extensions beyond the specified limits to consider complex issues.

 Article VI: Appendix on voting procedures